mayneyao/gine-blog/README.md

 }
 ```

-if you dont want to config source from notion table, write config file like this
+if you dont want to config from notion table, write config file like this

 ```
 module.exports = {